particle-iot/docs/src/content/reference/device-os/real-time-clocks.md

 ## Gen 2 vs. Gen 3

-Gen 2 devices (E Series, Electron, and Photon) have a STM32F205 MCU and Gen 3 devices (Tracker, B Series SoM, Boron, and Argon) have an nRF52840 MCU.
+Gen 2 devices (E-Series, Electron, and Photon) have a STM32F205 MCU and Gen 3 devices (Tracker, B-Series SoM, Boron, and Argon) have an nRF52840 MCU.
 These different processors handle the RTC differently, especially with regards to sleep modes.

 The most important distinction is that on Gen 3 devices, the RTC does not run in [`HIBERNATE`](/reference/device-os/api/sleep-sleep/hibernate-systemsleepmode/) sleep mode (formerly `SLEEP_MODE_DEEP`).
 This has two important effects: